 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Infrequently, other hemolytic disorders may also be associated with positive results, as in patients with congenital nonspherocytic hemolytic anemia due to glucose-6-phosphate dehydrogenase or pyruvate kinase deficiency.
+Spherocytosis of any cause will result in increased osmotic fragility.
+Infrequently, other congenital hemolytic disorders may also be associated with positive results, as in patients with congenital nonspherocytic hemolytic anemia due to RBC enzyme deficiencies.

 Patients with an immunohemolytic anemia, or who have recently received a blood transfusion may also have increased RBC lysis.

 The shipping control specimen is required to adequately interpret these cases, as temperature extremes can increase the fragility of the specimen and cause false-positive results.

 Osmotic fragility results will be reported if the shipping control is normal.

 If the shipping control is abnormal and the osmotic fragility results on the patient are within normal range, the results will be reported; however, a comment will be added to the report indicating that the shipping control was not entirely satisfactory.

 The test will be cancelled if the patient specimen and shipping control are both abnormal.